Benefits of Clinical Trials

 - Lack of access to clinical trials: Applying to clinical trials takes a lot of time and resources.
 The majority of the time doctors do not have enough funding nor staff to help their patients enrol.
 And to enrol in a clinical trial on one’s own can be even more daunting: you need to understand the process, have a lot of time, and be willing to put in a lot of effort, with no guarantee of a favourable outcome.

 Either way, most cancer patients are missing out on potentially life-saving options.
-And this is where CTOAM comes in: our cancer experts will help you enrol in the right clinical trial, as close to home as possible.
+And this is where CTOAM comes in: our cancer research and patient advocacy experts will help you enrol in the right clinical trial, as close to home as possible.
 Register for a Precision Second Opinion to discover how we can help you to reduce stress and dramatically increase treatment success.
 Contact us today to discover how CTOAM can help you access the best tests and treatments for your form of cancer – and start feeling better, faster.